ArpitaRaykar/AgriGuard-RAG-Assistant/README.md

 * How can I improve soil fertility naturally?
 * Which crop is suitable for black soil?
 * How do I control aphids in tomato plants?
-* What irrigation method is best for water conservation?

 ---